AbeBhatti/SnackBuddy/README.md

-# snackBuddy
+# SnackBuddy
-SnackBuddy is designed for travelers and individuals with allergies.
-It allows you to scan snack barcodes or upload images to instantly check for allergens.
-The app supports multiple languages, making it easy to get allergen information wherever you are, helping you stay safe while traveling.
+SnackBuddy is a mobile app designed for travelers with food allergies.
+It helps you stay safe by scanning snack barcodes or images to detect allergens, even when ingredient labels aren't in English.
+By supporting multiple languages and translating ingredient information, SnackBuddy makes it easy to understand what's in your food, no matter where you are traveling.
+This takes the stress off of any trip and allows you to enjoy your favorite snacks around the world!